Five reasons why Amazon Game Studios, which released "New World," has struggled until now

 5. Amazon's culture isn't conducive to game development

-the company was "data-driven" and employees were required to create six-page documents to approve major decisions.
+, "The company operates on a data-driven basis, and employees were required to create six-page documents to approve major decisions."

 "The game engine required developers to develop using their own engine, Lumberyard, rather than Unreal Engine or Unity.
 As a result, some features required complex commands, making the system extremely slow, and developers had to play games or watch Amazon Prime Video while waiting for Lumberyard to process art or compile code."